How To Set Up Advanced Settings in QuickBooks Online

 B. Apply credits automatically: QuickBooks will apply customer credits automatically to a newly created invoice.

-C. Invoice unbilled activity automatically: We recommend setting this option to “Remind me to create invoices” versus allowing QuickBooks to generate an invoice automatically.
+C. Invoice unbilled activity automatically: We recommend setting this option to “Remind me to create invoices” vs allowing QuickBooks to generate an invoice automatically.
 Once you’re proficient in QuickBooks and confident that unbilled activity should always be invoiced, you can change the setting to allow automatic invoices.

 D. Apply bill payments automatically: As you’ll learn later, most expenses are first inputted as bills and then paid for with a special check, referred to as a bill payment.
 This option will apply a bill payment to the oldest outstanding bill automatically.